Lyall/MGSHDFix/README.md

 ## Known Issues
 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-### MG1/MG2
-- Game window is stretched at non 16:9 resolutions.

 ### MGS 2
 - Strength of post-processing is reduced at higher resolutions.